 Attention All Students - Important Notice

-Students who have not yet passed a section of THEA (or COMPASS) may re-test on any regularly scheduled test date.They will then be eligible to proceed to college level course work in the areas for which they receive a passing score.
-When re-testing occurs during the semester in which a student is already enrolled, some exceptions do apply regarding dropping required Developmental/College Preparatory courses.
+Students who have not yet passed a section of a previous placement test may re-test on the new TSI Assessment.
+When re-testing during the semester in which a student is already enrolled, some exceptions do apply regarding dropping required Developmental/College Preparatory courses.
 Please contact NCTC Counseling and Testing Office before re-testing or withdrawing from Developmental/College Preparatory courses.

 Who Is Exempt From Testing?

 ACT – Composite score of 23; at least 19 on both English and Math portions.
 Note that scores must have been earned within the past 5 years.